 Great Wilbraham Primary School committed to achieving the five outcomes for children as stated in Every Child Matters.
-When considering the use of tobacco on our premises the 'Be Healthy' outcome is paramount.
-In our community drug policy we state a commitment to developing an effective 'Smoke Free' policy.
+When considering the use of tobacco and e-cigarettes on our premises the 'Be Healthy' outcome is paramount.
+In our community drug policy, we state a commitment to developing an effective 'Smoke Free' policy.